 Improvement science is explicitly designed to accelerate learning-by-doing.
 It's a more user-centered and problem-centered approached to improving teaching and learning.

-As iterative cycles of change proceed, previously invisible problems often emerge and improvement activities may need to tack off in some new directions.
+As the improvement process advances, previously invisible problems often emerge and improvement activities may need to tack in new directions.
 The objective here is quite different from the traditional pilot program that seeks to offer a proof of concept.
 Improvement research, in contrast, is a focused learning journey.
 The overall goal is to develop the necessary know-how for a reform idea ultimately to spread faster and more effectively.
 Since improvement research is an iterative process often extending over considerable periods of time, it is also referred to as continuous improvement.

 Organizing for Improvement through Networked Improvement Communities